Gutter oil: History

 The first documented case of gutter oil in Taiwan was reported in 1985.
 In a subsequent investigation, 22 people were arrested for involvement in a recycling oil ring over 10 years based in Taipei.
 The worst offender was sentenced to 7 years in prison.

 The first documented case of gutter oil in mainland China was reported in 2000, when a street vendor was found to be selling oil obtained from restaurant garbage disposals.

 Some street vendors and restaurants in China are reported to have illegally used recycled oil unfit for human consumption to cook food.

 In 2010, it was estimated that gutter oil represented 10% of China's edible oil market (with 1 in every 10 restaurants using it) and that 3 million tonnes of gutter oil were consumed in China annually, with a network of distributors of gutter oil across central and eastern China.
 In 2011, the Chinese government began a major crackdown on the re-use of gutter oil for human consumption.
-In 2011, they had arrested 32 people for producing the oil and had seized 90 tonnes of it in 14 provinces.
-This amount is equivalent to that of around one-tenth of oil typically used by restaurants.
-As Feng Ping of the China Meat Research Center has said: "The illegal oil shows no difference in appearance and indicators after refining and purification, because the law breakers are skillful at coping with the established standards."
+In 2011, they arrested 32 people for producing the oil and seized 90 tonnes of it in 14 provinces.
+This amount is equivalent to around one-tenth of the oil typically used by restaurants.
+Feng Ping of the China Meat Research Center has said that "[t]he illegal oil shows no difference in appearance and indicators after refining and purification, because the law breakers are skillful at coping with the established standards."

 In September 2012, an ongoing investigation into the suspected use of gutter oil as a raw material in the Chinese pharmaceutical industry was revealed.
-A scandal involving 240 tons of gutter oil in Taiwan affecting hundreds of companies and thousands of eateries, some of which may have been exported overseas, broke in September 2014.
+A scandal involving 240 tons of gutter oil in Taiwan affecting hundreds of companies and thousands of restaurants, some of which may have been exported overseas, broke in September 2014.

 In 2018, researchers worked on identifying different components in gutter oil using 1H NMR (proton nuclear magnetic resonance), MALDI-MS (matrix-assisted laser desorption/ionization-mass spectrometry) and HPLC (high-performance liquid chromatography).